 It has recovered a lot of ground and is back to over 5 Polish Zloty to the pound, up by more than 25% on say 12-18 months ago.
 This means property can be 25% or more, cheaper.
 There is also a strong local market in major cities like Krakow, so there is a more assured exit plan should you need to sell, as the locals are increasingly buying their own apartments and homes.

-Property Venture®, is an independent, Turkey & Poland property expert, who helps people buy holiday homes and investment property in Europe and the Mediterranean, more easily and safely than they can on their own, because they offer grounded common-sense advice.
+Property Venture® is an award-winning, UK-based agency for overseas property who helps people buy investment property and holiday homes in Europe, more easily and safely than they can on their own, because we offer grounded common-sense advice.

-Featured or Mentioned in: Sunday Times, Times Online, Daily Mail, Mail on Sunday, Independent on Sunday, Homes Magazine, HSBC Liquid Magazine, Easyjet Magazine, London Homes & Property, A Place in the Sun, The Telegraph
+Featured or Mentioned in: The Sunday Times, The Times, The Daily Telegraph, Sunday Express, Daily Express, The Mail on Sunday, Daily Mail, The Independent on Sunday, The Independent, Evening Standard-Homes & Property, Homes Magazine, Property Wire, International Estate Agent Today, Property Overseas Today, Overseas Property Professional, HSBC Liquid Magazine, easyJet Magazine, London Homes & Property, A Place in the Sun, Buy Association

-Tags: City Investment Apartment, Euro, European property, Fethiye, investment property, Istanbul, Kraków
+Tags: Euro, European property, investment property, Istanbul, Kraków